tbv001/ZB2.ViewmodelOffset/README.md

 ## Installation

+1. Make sure you have the latest version of **BepInEx 5** installed.
-Download the latest DLL at the [releases](https://github.com/tbv001/viewmodeloffset/releases) page, and then copy the DLL into your BepInEx `plugins` folder:
+2. Download the latest version of the mod at the [releases](https://github.com/tbv001/ZB2.ViewmodelOffset/releases) page.
+3. Copy the DLL file into the `plugins` folder of your BepInEx installation:

 ```
 Zumbi Blocks 2 Open Alpha\BepInEx\plugins\ViewmodelOffset.dll